 Thousands of individuals, businesses, community groups and foundations in surrounding communities and across the region provide generous support to help RCHF achieve its vision — to inspire giving and grow funding so patients have access to the best in health care at Royal Columbian Hospital.

 The 2017-2018 Foundation Board

 Our board is made up of a committed team of volunteers, who help build public support for Royal Columbian Hospital.

 - Doug Eveneshen, Chair

-Doug Eveneshen is the President & CEO of Community Savings Credit Union – a mid-sized credit union with branches in the lower mainland and Victoria.
+Doug Eveneshen is the Chief Executive Officer of Stabilization Central Credit Union.
 He is a Chartered Professional Accountant / Certified General Accountant and has an Executive MBA from Simon Fraser University.
 Doug has held senior management positions in retail and commercial lending, corporate cash management and treasury sales with major financial institutions throughout British Columbia and Alberta.

 - Tom Corsie, Vice-Chair

 Tom Corsie is the Vice President of Real Estate at the Vancouver Fraser Port Authority and is responsible for all matters pertaining to real estate management, engineering, asset maintenance and Canada Place.
 Tom attended school in his native New Westminster, followed by Simon Fraser University and Douglas College.
 He has been awarded the designation of Professional Port Manager by the American Association of Port Authorities.